 Course

 Number Course Name (prerequisites)

 AH1020 Introduction to Western Art II

 AR1020 Materials & Technique of the Masters

 AH2011 Ancient Art & Architecture

 AH2012 Medieval Art & Architecture

 AH2013 Renaissance Art & Architecture

 AH3090 Junior Seminar (sophomore standing + 3

 AH courses at AH2000 level or above)

 AH4090 Senior Seminar (AH3090)

 Elective 1 Select three courses coded AH that are at

 Elective 2 the 3000 level or above, and only one of

 Elective 3 which may be cross listed.

-Elective 4 Colort any two courses and ad All
+Elective 4 Calcat any two sources and d All

 Elective 5 Select any two courses coded AH.

-Students with a GPA of 3.5 or above in five upper-level Art History courses are eligible for department honors.
+Students with a GPA of 3.7 or above in five upper-level Art History courses are eligible for department honors.
 Information on additional requirements can be obtained through the Department Chair.